scandum/quadsort/README.md

 On arrays exceeding the L1 cache quicksort has an advantage due to its ability to partition.
 For small arrays quadsort has a significant advantage due to quicksort's inability to cost effectively pick a reliable pivot.

+To take full advantage of branchless operations the cmp macro needs to be uncommented in bench.c, which will increase the performance by 30% on primitive types.

 Variants
 --------
 - [blitsort](https://github.com/scandum/blitsort) is a hybrid stable in-place rotate quicksort / quadsort.